Simon Steward (judge): Professional career

 After graduating, Steward joined Mallesons Stephen Jaques (now King & Wood Mallesons) as a solicitor within its tax division.
 He was called to the Victorian Bar in 1999, specialising in revenue law, and was appointed Senior Counsel (SC) in 2009, later converting to Queen's Counsel (QC).
 He also taught at the Melbourne Law School as a senior fellow.
 Steward was president of the Victorian Tax Bar Association from 2013 to 2014.

 Judicial career

 Steward was appointed to the Federal Court of Australia on 1 February 2018.

 On 28 October 2020, Prime Minister Scott Morrison and Attorney-General Christian Porter announced that Steward and Jacqueline Gleeson would be appointed to the High Court of Australia to fill the vacancies caused by upcoming retirements of Geoffrey Nettle and Virginia Bell.
 His term began on 1 December 2020 following the compulsory retirement of Nettle.
 Although described as a "little-known tax expert", the Australian Financial Review reported that he enjoyed the backing of Victorian conservatives supportive of his black-letter approach to jurisprudence.
 He was reportedly endorsed by the Samuel Griffith Society.

+Steward was appointed a Companion of the Order of Australia in the 2025 King's Birthday Honours for "eminent service to the law and to the judiciary, to legal education and training, to mentorship of legal practitioners, and as an advocate".